News

 New Releases!
 May 31 2023

-Meatbodies - Flora Ocean Tiger Bloom double LP/CD
+Meatbodies - Flora Ocean Tiger Bloom Double LP/CD

 To say that we’re over the moon to be announcing the release of this album would be a gross understatement.
 The saga of the making of this album, their first full length since 2017s Alice, could fill a book but it’s finally here and we’re happy to report that it’s incredible!
 Flora Ocean Tiger Bloom is the Meatbodies most varied and realized work to date and a massive step forward, both by conventional standards and considering its tumultuous path toward completion.
 The album recalls the searing Blue Cheer-meets-Iggy Pop-with-psychedelia that permeated previous releases, but adds new elements of shoegaze, classic alternative, Britpop, drone, and hints of country—blazing trails without ever sounding forced or alien.
 Simultaneously an ode to ’80s LA punk and the rise of indie/alternative music in the U.K., Flora Ocean Tiger Bloom plays like a radio station broadcasting from the void, with a cosmic playlist of early Pink Floyd, Ramones, Roky Erickson, Kinks, and Spacemen 3.
 And while those names may seem outwardly disparate, Ubovich crafts a distinctively Meatbodies arc among the songs, creating an eclectic and unmistakably cohesive piece of work in total.
 It all adds up to an effort that shows strength in its diversity, which is only secondary to its impeccable songwriting.
 This album is essential!